Hopman Cup

-The Hopman Cup was an international eight-team indoor hardcourt tennis tournament that played mixed-gender teams on a country-by-country basis.
-It was held in Perth, Western Australia each year from 1989 to 2019, before being replaced on the calendar in 2020 by the now defunct ATP Cup.
-It is set to return in July 2023 in Nice, France.
+The Hopman Cup is an international tennis tournament that plays mixed teams (one male and one female) on a country-by-country basis.
+It was first held in Perth, Western Australia each year from 1989 to 2019, played on indoor hardcourt, before being replaced on the calendar in 2020 by the now defunct ATP Cup, which was in turn replaced by the United Cup.
+The tournament was played in an eight-team format, with the exception for the years 1990-1995, with twelve teams competing.
+It returned in July 2023 in Nice, France and was played on outdoor clay, with six teams invited to participate.
+This continued in 2025, with the tournament being held in Bari, Italy on hard courts.